 Pupil name - Person completing this form-

 Date of incident- Time of incident-

 Location of incident-

 Was the pupil being supervised?
 By Whom?

-Nature of incident- (ple ase highlight the most ap propriate)
+Nature of incident- (please highlight the most appropriate)

 Violent behaviour Bullying Other

 Towards other pupils Self- injurious behaviour Verbal Physical Damage to property Bizarre behaviour

 Towards staff Other high risk behaviour Including racism Including homophobia Wilful disruption Swearing

 Non-compliance

-Does the pupil have a behaviour support plan in place which addres esses this behaviour?
-YES NO
+Does the pupil have a b pehaviour support plan in YES NO

-Antecedents to the inci dent (e.g. before the inci dent, what was the e pupil/class/staff doing?
-Did anyone say or do anythir ng that provoked the behaviour?)
+Antecedents to the incident (e.g. before the incident, what was the pupil/class/staff doing?
+Did anyone say or do anything that provoked the behaviour?)

 Incident (What actually happened?)

 How was the incident resolved/ brought to an end?
 Was it necessary to use a contained, calm, safe space during the incident?
-Y / N Did the young person express a wish to leave the contained space?
-Y / N

-What factors were present that prevented this from happening?

-The young person posed a significant risk of causing harm to themselves () or others (), damage to property (), provoking a situation that caused another young person to be at risk of causing significant harm (), other \\\\\().
+Y/N Did the young person express a wish to leave the contained space?
+Y/N What factors were present that prevented this from happening?
+The young person posed a significant risk of causing harm to themselves ( ) or others ( ), damage to property ( ), provoking a situation that caused another young person to be at risk of causing significant harm ( ), other( ).
 First aid required?
-For the p upil?
-Y es No For staff ?
-Yes Νο MAPA holds used?
-No Low lev el Medium level High level For how long? minutes Constan tly Intermittently (released and re-engaged) Action taken Post Inc cident Matter dealt with by class team (pupil spoken to by staff) Break-time detention Lunch-ti me detention Referred to group tutor.
-Referred to SLT Parents informed 1 None- incident recorded for information only. maintain emotional contro - you, or a member of your Not needed/ YES/ NC d to discuss an incide ent further in order to help regain or Learning from the event.
-If a Behaviour Support or CA exists to address this behavi Was it follo wed?
-Was it effective ?
+F For the pu ıpil?
+Ye es No For staff ?
+Yes No MAPA holds used?
+No Low leve el Medium level High level For how long? n ninutes Constantly Intermittently (released and re-engaged) Action taken Post Inc ident Matter dealt with by class team (pupil spoken to by staff) Break-time detention Lunch-time detention Referred to group tutor.
+Referred to SLT P Pa rents informed ı None- incident recorded for information only.
+Staff Support.
+Some incidents can be upsetting for some staff.
+If you, or a member of your team, felt the need to discuss an incident further in order to help regain or maintain emotional control has this happened?
+Not needed/ YES/ NO Learning from the event.
+If a Behaviour Support or CARE Plan exists to address this behaviour Was it followed?
+Was it effective?
 How do you know?
-If a Behaviour Support or CA our wed?
-Will one be created nov ?
-Who will it be shar If a Behaviour Support or CA exists to address this behavi our r CARE Plan -
+If no Behaviour support or CARE Plan exists to address this behaviour Will one be created now?
+Who will it be shared with?
+If not why not?